-During 2 weeks of our stay, my wife and I were uploading and downloading huge files that required consistent high-speed connections for hours at a time and we didn’t run into any issues at all.
+During our time in Spain my wife and I were uploading and downloading huge files that required consistent high-speed connections for hours at a time and we didn’t run into any issues at all.
 This was a huge sigh of relief as our firm was really reliant on us to get this work done and a poor internet connection could have crippled our ability to deliver the work on time.

 Note: Although internet has improved a lot in Spain in recent years, it’s not (yet) perfect.

 There are many cafés that offer wifi but also many that don’t.
 The high-speed trains (the AVE) offer wifi, but most local trains do not.
 And if you decide to visit more rural areas, double-check with your hotel or Airbnb host if they have wifi at all, and don’t expect it to be as good as it is in the larger cities.